scilus/scilus_website/exampleSite/content/english/tools/_index.md

 <div class="row">

 {{< faq "Dmriqc_flow" >}}
 [Dmriqc_flow](https://github.com/scilus/dmriqc_flow) is our pipeline for diffusion MRI quality check.
-Using different profiles you'll be able to QC any output from any **scil flows**.
+Using different profiles you'll be able to QC any output from most **scil flows** mentioned above.
 {{</ faq >}}

 {{< faq "Combine_flows" >}}
-[Combine_flows](https://github.com/scilus/combine_flows) is a collection of bash scripts that glues all our flows together.
+[Combine_flows](https://github.com/scilus/combine_flows) is a collection of bash scripts that glues or connects all our flows together.
+These scripts mostly create a valid input strucuture for a flow, based on the output structure of another flow.
 {{</ faq >}}

 {{< faq "Containers" >}}